 Although after the Huwei madness you never know with some in HMG till they come to their senses.

-Indeed.
+• Indeed.
 The only potential concern, that the act of publishing information intended for global public consumption might cause a security breach because of malware in the TikTok client being used, is very specifically addressed in the announcement.
 Since that is a genuine concern I would hope that those systems used to actually post the info are air gapped from any other systems with sanitisation procedures used on the USB sticks used to transfer the posts onto the air gapped machines (probably sanitised via a use-once then destroy policy).
-I would be pretty sure that the MoD have taken appropriate advice,… Read more »
+I would be pretty sure that the MoD have taken appropriate advice, probably from GCHQ, so they know what they are doing.
+Nothing to see here – move along.

 It makes sense to publish on the platform for views.